Gunman kills two Swedes in Brussels, prompting terror alert and halt of Belgium-Sweden soccer match

-BRUSSELS (AP) — A gunman fatally shot two Swedes in Brussels late Monday, prompting authorities to halt a Sweden-Belgium soccer match nearby and place the capital on its highest terror alert level.
-The gunman remained at large.
+BRUSSELS (AP) — A gunman fatally shot two Swedes in Brussels late Monday, prompting authorities to halt a Sweden-Belgium soccer match and leaving over 35,000 soccer fans holed up in the nearby national stadium as the capital went on its highest terror alert level with the assailant at large.

-The killings happened some 3 miles (5 kilometers) from a stadium where over 35,000 fans were watching a Belgium-Sweden soccer match, Belgium’s anti-terror center said.
+The killings happened some 3 miles (5 kilometers) from the stadium where over 35,000 fans were watching the Belgium-Sweden soccer, Belgium’s anti-terror center said.
 The match was suspended half way through.

 “The population needs to be actively vigilant and avoid any unnecessary travel,” anti-terror center spokeswoman Laura Demullier said, adding that the top priority for authorities was to get the thousands of fans safely out of the King Baudouin Stadium.

-The center also said that the terror alert for the rest of the country was raised to its second-highest level.
+The center said the terror alert for the rest of the country was raised to its second-highest level.
 Raising the terror level in the capital to the top 4 rating means that a “threat is extremely serious.”
 It previously stood at 2, which means the threat was average.

-“I have just offered my sincere condolences to @SwedishPM following tonight’s harrowing attack on Swedish citizens in Brussels,” De Croo said.
+“I have just offered my sincere condolences to @SwedishPM following tonight’s harrowing attack on Swedish citizens in Brussels,” Prime Minister Alexander De Croo De Croo said.
 He added on X, formerly known as Twitter, “As close partners the fight against terrorism is a joint one.”

-It was not immediately clear if the shooting was linked to the international uproar over the Israel-Hamas war.
+Eric Van Duyse, spokesman for the federal prosecutor’s office, told reporters the investigation was centering on “a possible terrorist motivation for the shooting.”

+“During the evening, a claim of responsibility was posted on social media, having been recorded by a person claiming to be the assailant.
+This person claims to be inspired by Islamic State,” Van Duyse said.
+“The Swedish nationality of the victims was put forward as the probable motive for the act.
+At this time, no element indicates a possible link with the Israeli-Palestinian situation.”

 “A horrible shooting in Brussels, and the perpetrator is actively being tracked down,” said Interior Minister Annelies Verlinden, adding that she was joining government talks at the National Crisis Center.